turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Relationships

-At minimum, you must have at least 1 relationship between two or more tables. (e.g. one-to-one, one-to-many, many-to-many)
+At minimum, you must have at least 2 different tables with at least 1 relationship (e.g. one-to-one, one-to-many, many-to-many).

 ### Required endpoints